aces/Loris/modules/data_release/README.md

 ## Permissions

-- Only superusers can upload anything, no one else has upload permission.
+- Only users with `data_release_upload` an superusers can upload anything, no one else has upload permission.
-- Only superusers can grant permissions - whether by "version" or specific "file_name", no one else has granting permissions.
+- Only users with `data_release_edit_permissions` and superusers can grant permissions whether by "version" or specific "file_name".
 - Once a user is granted permission on any data release, they will be able to see the data release and download it directly from the module.
 - Users permissions to view data releases are based on the file